 You may have seen this.
 Your cat is looking through the window at birds and he wants to attack them but of course he can’t.
 This creates frustration.
 He chatters as if he’s practising the bite to the nape of the bird’s neck.

 Sometimes domestic cats express frustration through aggression.
-A cat might lose fight with another cat, go home and be aggressive towards a cat associate living in the same home or perhaps the cat’s owner.
-Cats calm down quite quickly.
+A cat might lose a fight with another cat, go home and be aggressive towards a cat associate living in the same home or perhaps the cat’s owner.
+However, cats calm down quite quickly.

 I wonder whether my cat expresses frustration towards me when he comes in from an unsuccessful hunting trip?
 I always say that it takes him about 15 minutes to calm down under the circumstances.
 He tends to want to attack me as if he needs to release his hunting instinct onto something.